 Nearly 39,000 crimes are committed in Baltimore every year, equaling a total crime rate of 6,079 crimes per 100,000 people per year.
 With a crime rate that’s 1.8 times the national average and 1.6 times the Maryland average, this creates many opportunities for subsequent failure to appear crimes in Baltimore.
 If you’ve been charged with such a crime in Baltimore, your best means of legal recourse is to hire one of our experienced attorneys.

 With a population just under 61,000, Bethesda is far smaller than Baltimore, but still experiences a crime rate higher than 71% of other cities in the United States.
 A total of 1,687 crimes are committed each year, for an annual crime rate of 2,772 crimes per 100,000 citizens.
 Although this is still well below the Maryland average, it results in numerous failure to appear cases.
 By participating in a free initial case evaluation with one of our defense attorneys, you’ll gain a better understanding of your charges and what it will take to fight them.

 College Park is an upscale college town of roughly 30,000, with 88% of jobs in white-collar industries and 51% of the population in the 18 to 24 age group.
-Somewhat surprisingly, the crime rate is nearly as high as in Baltimore at 5,840 crimes per 100,000 people per year given a glut of annual property crimes.
-Many of these crimes represent minor crimes committed by college students and other young people, resulting in a large number of failure to appears.
+Somewhat surprisingly, the crime rate is nearly as high as in Baltimore, at 5,840 crimes per 100,000 people per year, and including a glut of annual property crimes.
+Many of these crimes represent minor offenses committed by college students and other young people, resulting in a large number of failure to appears.
 If you’ve been charged with failure to appear or virtually any other crime in College Park, one of our defense attorneys will assist you through every step of your case in pursuit of the best possible outcome.

 Prince George’s County